dqops/dqo/docs/checks/column/uniqueness/duplicate-percent.md

 # duplicate percent data quality checks

-Column-level check that ensures that the percentage of duplicate values in a column does not exceed the maximum accepted percentage.
+A column-level check that ensures that the percentage of duplicate values in a column does not exceed the maximum accepted percentage.

 ___